Shard-Labs/ct_backend/README.md

 Write your own development.json file as explained above.

-Just type `docker-compose up` to bring up containers for database and backend.
+Just type `docker-compose up` to bring up containers for database, backend and frontend.
 Everything is fully automated with default configs.
-Backend is exposed to port 3000 on host which is default port on which frontend connects.

 # Sign up
-*  Run frontend separately and navigate to *Sign Up*.
+*  Go to localhost:8080 and navigate to *Sign Up*.
 *  Type some email address and password and confirm that by clicking *Sign Up for CryptoTask* button.
 *  You will get response that you have to confirm your email address.
 To do that manually follow steps below.
 *  In another terminal run `docker exec -it db mysql -u root -p` and type "12345678" when requested for password.